bastien5066/ece-project-nodejs/README.md

 * Configuration of Travis CI
 * Docker containerisation
 * Github's branches management
-* Testing phase & compatibility with LevelDB (IO Error with LOCK)
+* Testing phase & compatibility with LevelDB
 * Setting up the README file correctly
+* Asynchronous functions
 * Testing in containerisation : problems occured between the container and leveldb.
 It seemed that leveldb couldn't create and access (limited right ?) the leveldb folders that should contain users and their metrics.
 Below is the problem encountered in Docker Quickstart Terminal :
     ```sh
     Uncaught OpenError: IO error: ./db_test/users/LOCK: No such file or directory